 - Time: 3:00 PM - 4:30 PM

 $75 for any combination of three events, members only

 One-time guest pass, Member or Non-member at the door - $35.

 About the Instructor

 A long-term devotee of Jewish humor, Al Kustanowitz, MBA, has been collecting and sharing it even before there was an internet.
-In 2009, after a 36-year career at IBM, where he managed new technology projects and presented strategy briefings to customer executives, Al founded Jewish Humor Central (www.jewishhumorcentral.com), an internet blog.
-Through the blog he brings a daily dose of fun and positive energy to readers who would otherwise start the day reading news that is often drab, dreary, and depressing.
-Each day thousands of subscribers worldwide get it by email, Facebook, and Twitter.
-Subscriptions are free.
-Al has published 11 books on Jewish humor based on his more than 3,000 blog postings, each of which includes a video clip and his commentary.
-Since 2013, Al has delivered more than 100 lectures on 20 topics in South Florida and the Northeast, at JCCs, synagogues, hotels, residential communities, and private organizations. (www.jewishhumorprograms.com).
-He earned MBA and BChE degrees from the City University of New York and taught computer science courses at the Courant Institute of Mathematical Sciences at New York University.
+In 2009, after a 36-year career at IBM managing new technology projects, Kustanowitz founded Jewish Humor Central (jewishhumorcentral.com), an internet blog.
+Through the blog he brings a daily dose of fun and positive energy to readers who would otherwise start the day reading news that is often drab, dreary, and depressing (subscribing is free).
+He has published 11 books on Jewish humor based on his more than 3,800 blog postings, each of which includes a video clip and his commentary.
+He is a member of the Advisory Board of the International Association of Yiddish Clubs.
+He earned his bachelor’s and master’s degrees from the City University of New York and taught computer science courses at the Courant Institute of Mathematical Sciences at New York University.